-	In addition, large numbers of neighborhood volunteers and organizations, societies, businesses and other local facilities are involved in helping refugees in Heidelberg.
+In addition, large numbers of neighborhood volunteers and organizations, clubs, businesses and other local facilities are involved in helping refugees in Heidelberg.

 What is the city’s integration concept?

 The decentralized accommodation concept provides the best conditions for integration and therefore for people to live together harmoniously and with respect for one another.
-Three points are key to successful integration: learning the language, schooling and vocational training, and the possibility to take part in the community.
+Three points are key to successful integration: learning the language, school education and vocational training, and the possibility to take part in the community.

 The implemented/planned projects include: a language learning center at the Volkshochschule, intensive language support in preparatory classes, purchasing new teaching materials for the city council’s refugee accommodation and the public library, courses to prepare for apprenticeships and mentoring programs, as well as joint projects with sports clubs, schools, kindergartens and church congregations.

-Do the refugees stay for a long time in the council accommodation or are they continually coming and going?
+Do the refugees stay for a long time in the municipal accommodation or are they continually coming and going?

-Refugees in council accommodation usually stay in Heidelberg at least until their asylum case has been decided.
+Refugees in municipal accommodations usually stay in Heidelberg at least until their asylum case has been decided.